 Principal’s Implementation Committee on Racism, Diversity, and Inclusion

-In an effort to initiate a broad, meaningful, and sustained conversation on racism, diversity, and inclusion at Queen’s, and to ensure that tangible and lasting change is affected, Principal Daniel Woolf has established a small group, which comprises faculty, students, and staff, to review past reports on these issues.
+In an effort to initiate a broad, meaningful, and sustained conversation on racism, diversity, and inclusion at Queen’s, and to ensure that tangible and lasting change is effected, Principal Daniel Woolf has established a small group, which comprises faculty, students, and staff, to review past reports on these issues.
 The committee will identify barriers to these recommendations, and the steps needed to remove these barriers, so that real change can take place.
 The Principal’s Implementation Committee on Racism, Diversity, and Inclusion began its work in early January.

 The six-member committee comprises two faculty, two staff members, and two students.
 The Senate selected three members, one from each group.
 They were not required to be members of Senate.
 The principal appointed the remaining members, after Senate’s selections were finalized, keeping in mind the diversity of the group as a whole.

 - Dev Aransevia (Artsci’17), fourth-year Global Development Studies student

 - Yolande Chan, faculty member in the Smith School of Business

 - Hana Chaudhury, fourth-year student in Commerce and Prospective Double Degree in Life Sciences

 - Laeeque Daneshmend, faculty member in the Robert M. Buchan Department of Mining Engineering, cross-appointed to the Department of Mechanical and Materials Engineering